/ Blog

 “In case the guest has additional expenses during the stay, you'll have to charge those to their real credit cards since the VCC only allows the booked rate to be charged.
 However, you must be careful not to overwrite the VCC details with the normal credit card details in the reservation system (PMS).

-However, we must clarify one point from what Smarthotel.nl wrote.
+However, we must clarify one point from Smarthotel.nl's article.
 It is possible to charge additional expenses to a VCC.
-A percentage can be added on top of the booked amount that can be used for items like incidentals.
-This is called incremental authorization or over capture.
+A percentage can be added to the booked amount to cover items like incidentals.
+This is called incremental authorization or overcapture.

 The Case for Direct Billing (Payments)

-Fortunately, there are B2B payment alternatives that hotels can lean into in replace of VCCs.
+Fortunately, there are B2B payment alternatives that hotels can use in place of VCCs.
 One such alternative is direct payments.

 These payments are secured through KYC (Know Your Customers) and AML (Anti-Money Laundering) regulations.
-AML is a set of measures that financial organisations must have in place to prevent financial crimes.
-One of the AML measures used by these organisations is KYC, which as the name suggests, collects information about their customers and verifies their identities.
+AML is a set of measures that financial organizations must implement to prevent financial crimes.
+One of the AML measures used by these organizations is KYC, which, as the name suggests, collects information about their customers and verifies their identities.

 "I think direct billing is great at a high-level concept.
 The question is, what's the underlying technology behind it?" said Tim Russo, Navan Senior Director, Partnerships.

-Russo makes a very good point because to make this process possible, the orchestration of this transaction must be carried out by a fintech provider.
-To illustrate how this works, we’ve outlined how the process with our own fintech product.
+Russo makes a very good point because to make this process possible, a fintech provider must orchestrate this transaction.
+To illustrate how this works, we’ve outlined the process with our own fintech product.

 Direct payments provide many advantages, including:

-To foster this trust, the most important component of any partnership, an escrow account is necessary to build that strong foundation.
-This means that the money from every transaction never lands in the facilitator’s bank account and therefore can only be used to pay out bookings and commissions.
+An escrow account is necessary to build a strong foundation and foster trust, the most important component of any partnership.
+This means that the money from every transaction never lands in the facilitator’s bank account and can only be used to pay bookings and commissions.

-Fortifying this trust comes from companies such as Katanox meeting strict financial regulatory measures, meaning the money from hospitality transactions never hits the balance sheet of these fintech providers.
+Fortifying this trust comes from companies such as Katanox meeting strict financial regulatory measures, meaning the money from hospitality transactions never hits these fintech providers' balance sheets.

 “Direct payments provide a huge opportunity for hotels to get better," said Rademaker.
 "Hotels should challenge their booking engine providers to ensure that they are able to provide the best payment methods possible."

-If you'd like to talk more about payments and improve your own processes, reach out to us!
+If you'd like to talk more about payments and improve your processes, contact us!